 - Changes in the blood lactate threshold and concentration at a given exercise intensity

 - Neuroendocrine changes (elevated plasma noradrenaline and decreased excretion)

 How to Deal with Overtraining

 - Once overtraining is suspected, you should keep a daily diary.
 This should include information about stress levels, fatigue, sleep quality, training details, perceived exertion during training and muscle soreness.

 - The real key to recovery from overtraining syndrome and prevention of a reoccurrence is education.
 You need to understand the importance of rest in the training cycle and the negative effects of excessive overtraining.

-- A period of complete rest is recommended in the short-term, with sleep being emphasised over the first 48 hours.
+- A period of complete rest is recommended in the short term, with sleep being emphasised over the first 48 hours.
 In less severe cases, this alone may be enough to eliminate symptoms and re-invigorate the athlete.
-More complex cases will require further rest, relaxation techniques, attention to dietary and fluid intakes and even psychological support.
+More complex cases will require further rest, relaxation techniques, attention to dietary and fluid intake and even psychological support.

 References & further reading: